ryanraposo/codeui/README.md

 ## Customization

+Apply color customizations by theme and workspace.
 Darken, lighten, copy & paste values across items.
 Use Standard or Palette view to sort by element groups or target specific colors wherever they appear

+*Note: customizations are applied to the current theme by default.

 # Installing